F35s to warships: The US military forces gathering ahead of potential Iran strike

 Tehran’s sabre-rattling extended to closing the Strait of Hormuz for the first time since the 1980s this week to carry out naval drills.
 Thursday saw more drills, this time with Russia, in the Sea of Oman.

-The United States would not need to send its second aircraft carrier to the region for it to have a role in a potential conflict with Iran, however.
+The United States would not need to send its second aircraft carrier to the region for it to have a role in a potential conflict with Iran.

 Positioning the 333 metre nuclear-powered ship in the eastern Mediterranean would help protect Israel and Jordan if needed.